octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 The CLI command "`tezos-client originate`" can be used to deploy a Tezos smart contract.
 Arguments are the following:
 - Name of the smart contract
 - Michelson script containing:
-    - Complex type
+    - Parameter Type
-    - Storage type
+    - Storage Type
     - Set of instructions
 - Initial storage value
 - Amount of tez sent to the smart contract
-- (optional) Address of a delegate
+- An optional address of a delegate

 The command returns the newly deployed contract's address (more detail in the ["*CLI and RPC*"](/tezos-basics/cli-and-rpc) chapter).